hphelion/documentation/devplatform/1.2/windows/windows_overview.md

 Windows support has software requirements including the following:

-* A deployment of HOS 1.1.1.
-Helion Development Platform 1.2 is not supported on HOS 1.0 or HOS 1.1.
+* A deployment of Helion OpenStack 1.1.1.
+Helion Development Platform 1.2 is not supported on Helion OpenStack 1.0 or 1.1.
-* A licensed, retail, English language Windows 2012 R2 ISO image.
+* A licensed, retail, English-language Windows 2012 R2 ISO image.
 Evaluation versions and non-English versions are not supported.
 This image can be obtained through a MSDN subscription for development and test purposes, but images for use in a production environment must be obtained through the OEM channel.
 See [Windows Instance Licensing](#licensing) for details.
 * Virtual Box version 4.3.26 or later: <a href="https://www.virtualbox.org/wiki/Downloads">Download</a>
 * Virtio drivers version 0.1-81: <a href="http://alt.fedoraproject.org/pub/alt/virtio-win/stable/virtio-win-0.1-81.iso">Download</a>
 * The Glazier tool: <a href="https://drive.google.com/a/hp.com/folderviewid=0By3HV5Aek7gYfjg3TUVGT1RxeGhhZTBvN2JBR3Y4UWZZWXkycEprUGhSc0J3a19XcHJaTXM&usp=sharing">Download</a>